MattiasFredriksson/pybind11_tensor/README.md

 # Alpha version

-The supplied code is a poorly tested alpha version, but it should provide a simple pybind11 extension that can serve as a starting point when using the pybind11 and Eigen libraries.
-Below is a short description over how the type_casters can be used and specifics regarding the type converions.
+Code supplied is WIP and tests are limited, but it should provide a simple pybind11 extension that can serve as a starting point when using the pybind11 and Eigen libraries.
+Following sections contain a a short description over how type_casters provided in include/pybind11_eigen_tensor.h behave when casting between eigen and python types.

 # Implemented type_caster<>